What is UMHAN?

 As a registered charity, our aims are formalised in our Constitution, which is our governing document.
 These aims are then reviewed on an ongoing basis, and detailed in our strategy documents.

 Influence policy development in the fields of Education, Mental Health, Disability, and beyond, to proportionately and accurately represent the needs and interests of people with mental health difficulties.

-- To advocate for people with mental health difficulties through active participation in media communications, consultations, and discussions across the Education, Mental Health, and Disability sectors.
+- To advocate for people with mental health conditions through active participation in media communications, consultations, and discussions across the Education, Mental Health, and Disability sectors.

 - To respond to opportunities to liaise with relevant organisations and contribute to initiatives, working groups, conferences, and training.